 Harassment based on sexual orientation is conduct directed towards a colleague by another colleague or group of colleagues which is based on the sexuality of the colleague and which is unwelcome by the recipient or a witness.

-The following are examples which illustrate such behaviour, though this is not an exhaustive list:
+The following are examples which illustrate such behaviour, though this is not intended as an exhaustive list:

 Harassment based on age is conduct directed towards a colleague by another colleague or group of colleagues which is based on the age of the colleague and which is unwelcome by the recipient or a witness.